erlang/otp/lib/erl_interface/doc/references/erl_call_cmd.md

 ## Description

 `erl_call` makes it possible to start and/or communicate with a distributed Erlang node.
-It is built upon the `Erl_Interface` library as an example application.
+It is built on the `Erl_Interface` library as an example application.
 Its purpose is to use a Unix shell script to interact with a distributed Erlang node.
 It performs all communication with the Erlang _rex server_, using the standard Erlang RPC facility.
 It does not require any special